HippolyteGuigon/ADAM_optimizer_implementation/README.md

 ![Adam optimization](ressources/Adam.gif)

-Adam optimization performed on a convex function
+Gradient descent optimization performed on a convex function

 ## How to use ?